 As part of our growth strategy, we will continue to evaluate opportunities to acquire other businesses or technologies that would complement our current offerings, expand the breadth of our markets or enhance our technical capabilities.
-These acquisitions and any other potential future acquisitions entail a number of risks that could materially and adversely affect our business and operating results, including:
+Acquisitions that we may potentially make in the future entail a number of risks that could materially and adversely affect our business and operating results, including:

-- o problems integrating the acquired operations, technologies or products with our existing business and products; - o diversion of management's time and attention from our core business; - o difficulties in retaining business relationships with suppliers and customers of the acquired company; - o risks associated with entering markets in which we lack prior experience; and - o potential loss of key employees of the acquired company.
+- o problems integrating the acquired operations, technologies or products with our existing business and products; - o diversion of management's time and attention from our core business; - difficulties in retaining business relationships with suppliers and customers of the acquired company; - o risks associated with entering markets in which we lack prior experience; and - o potential loss of key employees of the acquired company.

-OUR CURRENT MANUFACTURERS AND ASSEMBLERS ARE CONCENTRATED IN THE SAME GEOGRAPHIC REGION WHICH INCREASES THE RISK THAT A NATURAL DISASTER, LABOR STRIKE, WAR OR POLITICAL UNREST COULD DISRUPT OUR OPERATIONS
+OUR CURRENT MANUFACTURERS, ASSEMBLERS AND CUSTOMERS ARE CONCENTRATED IN THE SAME GEOGRAPHIC REGION WHICH INCREASES THE RISK THAT A NATURAL DISASTER, LABOR STRIKE, WAR OR POLITICAL UNREST COULD DISRUPT OUR OPERATIONS OR SALES

 Our current semiconductor manufacturers are located in the same region within Taiwan and our assembly contractors are located in the Pacific Rim region.
+In addition, many of our customers, particularly mobile telephone manufacturers, are located in the Pacific Rim region.
 The risk of earthquakes in Taiwan and the Pacific Rim region is significant due to the proximity of major earthquake fault lines in the area.
 We are not currently covered by insurance against business disruption caused by earthquakes as such insurance is not currently available on terms that we believe are commercially reasonable.
 Earthquakes, fire, flooding or other natural disasters in Taiwan or the Pacific Rim region, or political unrest, war, labor strikes or work stoppages in countries where our semiconductor manufacturers' and assemblers' facilities are located, likely would result in the disruption of our foundry or assembly capacity.
 Any disruption resulting from these events could cause significant delays in shipments of our products until we are able to shift our manufacturing or assembling from the affected contractor to another third-party vendor.
 There can be no assurance that such alternate capacity could be obtained on favorable terms, if at all.
+In addition, a natural disaster, labor strike, war or political unrest where our customers' facilities are located would likely reduce our sales to such customers.